 I am a passionate lawyer specialising in law and technology and child rights.
-Educated in the UK I have 20 years experience working on human rights related issues.
+Educated in the UK I have more than 20 years experience working on human rights related issues.
 I have spent five years living and working in Eastern Africa, and six years in Southeast Asia.
-I am currently based in the UK and work remotely for the UNICEF East Asia & Pacific Regional Office, the UNICEF Office of Global Insight & Policy, and for 5Rights Digital Futures Commission.
+I am currently based in Portugal and work remotely for the UNICEF East Asia & Pacific Regional Office, the UNICEF Office of Global Insight & Policy, and for 5Rights Digital Futures Commission.
 In 2020 I completed a sabbatical as a Fulbright Scholar at UC Berkeley where I pursued my second LLM, specialising in Law & Technology.
 My focus was on the intersection between children's rights to protection online, and their rights to privacy, freedom of expression, and access to information.
 I am also interested in the use of AI and biometrics in development programming, and how new technologies impact on human and children's rights.
 I was called to the Bar in British Colombia, Canada in 2010.

 In 2015 I co-founded Child Redress International, which allows me to work with a team of brilliant and dynamic professionals with the aim of giving child victims of transnational sexual exploitation access to civil justice.
 This is no small task, and requires constant innovation and re-evaluation.